11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Santa Maddalena Church (Chiesa di Santa Maddalena), Via Santa Maddalena, 39040 Funes (Villnöss), South Tyrol, Italy — overlooking the Val di Funes valley with the Odle Peaks in the background.

-The Chiesetta di San Giovanni in Ranui, the small white church with its distinctive onion dome, sits quietly at the base of the valley surrounded by green meadows and towering peaks.
-It’s one of the most photographed landmarks in Val di Funes, and standing there in person feels even more peaceful than the photos suggest.
+Our next stop was the Chiesetta di San Giovanni in Ranui, the small white church with its distinctive onion dome that sits quietly at the base of the valley, surrounded by green meadows and towering peaks.
+It is one of the most photographed landmarks in Val di Funes, and standing there in person feels even more peaceful than the photos suggest.

 Church of St. John in Ranui (Chiesetta di San Giovanni in Ranui), Ranui Street 5, 39040 Funes (Villnoss), South Tyrol, Italy